enesyesil/me-enesyesil-dotcom/src/lib/posts/beyond-probability.md

 A Metasystemic Rupture is not just a rare event within the system.
 It is not a Black Swan that sits at the edge of probability.
 Instead, it is something that cuts across the system itself.
 It is an event or force that **does not emerge from the existing variables** but arrives from outside the closed loop.

 Different traditions describe this in different ways.
-Some call it **prophecy** — an intervention that reorders history in ways no distribution could foresee.
+Some call it **prophecy** which is an intervention that reorders history in ways no distribution could foresee.
 Others call it **divinity** or **transcendence**, the idea that a higher agency can break through the ordinary logic of events.
 In more neutral terms, it is simply an **intervention beyond probability**.

 It is also possible to see ruptures in a more human or social form.
 A single **charismatic leader**, a sudden **cultural awakening**, or an unexpected **social shift** can redirect history in ways that break the expected curves of probability.
 In these cases, it is not randomness but a decisive intervention — something that reshapes the system rather than just disturbing it.